yinglu1985/stanford_cs229/README.md

 # stanford_cs229
+Contributions: Ying worked on RAG and frontend.
+Alice worked on the rest.
+Our code should be read in the following order:
+data_cleaning: We cleaned our data here.
+clustering: We clustered the data here.
+question_generation: Most of our questions were generated through lots of prompting on ChatGPT manually; we mostly create a csv of the questions here.
+RAG: We extract the document IDs and the RAG answer in this step.
+Evaluation: We evaluate the results of the RAG answers in this step.

+To access our web application, follow the steps:
 Part 1: Query generation:

 We would like to generate a set of complex queries to test the limitation of RAG.
 To do that, we would like to cluster chunks with relevance, and generate queries based on those chunks.